 Though he had aided the war effort, Pauling was worried about the future.
 So he joined Albert Einstein’s Emergency Committee of Atomic Scientists and spoke out about the dangers of nuclear war.
 Professionally, Pauling also made significant discoveries during this period.
 In 1949, he published research proving an abnormal protein in the cell caused sickle-cell anemia.
 He also discovered the alpha helix, which he believed was the basic structure of DNA.
 Though his model was later proved incorrect, he received the 1954 Nobel Prize for Chemistry for research on chemical bonds.

 Pauling and a group of scientists then launched a campaign condemning the testing and proliferation of nuclear arms.
-They sued the U.S. Department of Defense to prevent testing and delivered a petition to the United Nations calling for an end to nuclear testing.
-He also published a book, No More War!, which shared his beliefs on the subject.
-For his efforts he received the Nobel Peace Prize in 1962.
+They sued the US Department of Defense to prevent testing and delivered a petition to the United Nations calling for an end to nuclear testing.
+He also published a book called No More War!, which shared his beliefs on the subject.
+For his efforts, he received the Nobel Peace Prize in 1962.
 He’s the only person to win two unshared Nobel Prizes, and one of just two people to have the prizes in different fields.

 Pauling then turned his chemistry research toward how it related to the human body.
-In 1970 he published Vitamin C and the Common Cold, and later, Cancer and Vitamin C and How to Live Longer and Feel Better.
-Three years later he founded the Institute of Orthomolecular Medicine, a non-profit research organization, later renamed the Linus Pauling Institute.
+In 1970, he published Vitamin C, the Common Cold and the FLU, and later, Cancer and Vitamin C, and How to Live Longer and Feel Better.
+Three years later, he founded the Institute of Orthomolecular Medicine, a non-profit research organization, later renamed the Linus Pauling Institute.
 However, many in the medical community balked at his beliefs and his funding dried up.
 Pauling began working less but was diagnosed with prostate cancer in 1991.
 He later died on August 19, 1994.